Rothamsted/knetbuilder/JDK-Migration-Notes.md

 # Notes about migration to Java 17

 ## Still pending
-  * Neo4 isn't compatible with J17, this prevents a number of tests from working, at the moment Neo4j-related components were disabled from Ondex.
+  * OK Neo4 isn't compatible with J17, this prevents a number of tests from working, at the moment Neo4j-related components were disabled from Ondex.

-  * The desktop app shows [this error][10] sometimes.
-It doesn't seem to affect functionality, likely it will go away with the next JDK 17.
+  * OK The desktop app initiallt showed [this error][10] sometimes.
+It doesn't seem to affect functionality, seems to be fine now.

 [10]: https://bugs.openjdk.org/browse/JDK-8283347